Nwebb03/CS450StockPrediction/README.md

 - 1 means the letter is yellow and is present in the word but not in that position.
 - 2 means the letter is correct and in the correct position.

+At the end of the game, the user is prompted on whether or not they would like to view 2 graphs of the results.
+The first shows the average number of guesses (if multiple games were run), and the second depicts the letter distribution in guesses.

+### autoEnable

+Within the wordleGame, the variable *autoEnable* is set to False.
+If set to True the game will run automatically, choosing the top suggested guess each time.
+The graphs will be created at the end.

 ## Dependencies

 This project is built using Python programming language and relies on the matplotlib library for visualization.

-- matplotlib usage is commented out and was used to generate histograms to illustrate the average number of guesses and the letter usage distribution for testing purposes.
-It is not necessary for the game.
+- matplotlib is used to generate optional histograms to illustrate the average number of guesses and the letter usage distribution for testing purposes.

 ## Contents: